openvinotoolkit/model_server/README.md

 # ie-serving-py
-Inference serving implementation with gRPC interface and DLDT in the backend
+Inference serving implementation with gRPC interface compatible with TensorFlow sering API and OpenVino in the execution backend

 ## Project overview